openstack/adjutant/doc/source/development.rst

 An Action is both a simple database representation of itself, and a more complex in memory class that handles all the logic around it.

-Each action class has the functions "pre_approve", "post_approve", and "submit".
+Each action class has the functions "prepare", "approve", and "submit".
 These relate to stages of the approval process, and any python code can be executed in those functions, some of which should ideally be validation.